Rural Homes

 Impact on Property Values and Mortgages

 The RICS 2022 Professional Standard clarified that Japanese Knotweed “rarely causes structural damage to substantial buildings such as dwellings.”
 Research by Fennell et al. in 2018 at AECOM and University of Leeds surveyed 122 properties and 68 abandoned Victorian buildings, finding knotweed caused less damage than trees, climbers and even buddleia.
-Rhizome spread rarely exceeded 4 metres, well below previous 7-metre assumptions used in earlier guidance.
+Rhizome spread rarely exceeded 4 metres, well below the 7-metre assumptions used in earlier guidance.

 The plant exploits existing weaknesses rather than penetrating intact structures.
 Vulnerable elements include lightweight outbuildings and sheds with shallow foundations, garden and retaining walls, patios and paths, drains with existing cracks, and conservatories built over untreated soil.